 Mr. Clement’s practice focuses on appellate matters, constitutional litigation, and strategic counseling.
 He represents a broad array of clients in the Supreme Court and in federal and state appellate courts.
-In the past year, for example, he successfully argued Supreme Court cases involving significant issues of administrative law, equal protection and property rights, a successful preemption case in the Seventh Circuit, a significant insurance appeal to the Fifth Circuit, a successful trademark appeal in the Eleventh Circuit, and a successful 23(f) petition overturning class certification in the Fourth Circuit.
-He has initiated major constitutional litigation against the federal government, such as the First Amendment challenge in Allergan v.
+Last year, for example, he successfully argued Supreme Court cases involving significant issues of copyright law, religious liberty and labor law, and he successfully defended a $1.2 billion jury verdict for clients in the Tenth Circuit, while securing the reversal of an over $2 billion jury verdict for another client in the Seventh Circuit.
+In addition, he successfully argued a preemption appeal to the Third Circuit, a significant Due Process appeal to the D.C.
+Circuit, a bankruptcy appeal in the Second Circuit, and secured the reversal of an adverse jury verdict in the Eleventh Circuit.
+He has initiated major administrative law challenges and constitutional litigation against the federal government, such as the airlines’ challenge to fee increases and the First Amendment challenge in Allergan v.
 United States.
-He also counsels clients on a variety of strategic legal questions whether arising from pending legislation, legislative inquiries or ongoing litigation.
-Mr. Clement has undertaken substantial pro bono engagements, such as his successful representation of the defendant in Bond v.
-United States and his representation of respondents Terry Harrington and Curtis McGhee in Pottawattamie County v.
-McGee, a case that produced a significant settlement for the respondents after argument in the Supreme Court.
+He also counsels clients on a variety of strategic legal questions, whether arising from pending legislation, government inquiries or ongoing litigation.
+Mr. Clement has undertaken substantial pro bono engagements in the Supreme Court, such as twice successfully representing the defendant in Bond v.
+United States and successfully representing the guardian ad litem in Adoptive Couple v.
+Baby Girland the defendant in Sekhar v.
+United States.
 He was recognized as the 2012 Lawyer of the Year by The Bar Association of the District of Columbia and was selected by the National Law Journal in 2013 as one of the 100 most influential lawyers in America.

 Following graduation, Mr. Clement clerked for Judge Laurence H. Silberman of the U.S. Court of Appeals for the D.C.
 Circuit and for Associate Justice Antonin Scalia of the U.S. Supreme Court.
 After his clerkships, Mr. Clement went on to serve as Chief Counsel of the U.S. Senate Subcommittee on the Constitution, Federalism and Property Rights.

-Mr. Clement has been an Adjunct or Visiting Professor at the Georgetown University Law Center since 1998, where he teaches a seminar on the separation of powers.
+Mr. Clement is a Distinguished Lecturer in Law at the Georgetown University Law Center, where he has taught in various capacities since 1998, and a Distinguished Lecturer in Government at Georgetown University.
 He also serves as a Senior Fellow of the Law Center’s Supreme Court Institute.

 - M.Phil., with distinction